WorkerBees/ardupilot-mpng/README.md

 # ardupilot-mpng fork for arduplane

+This version has a serious bug with the new airspeed autocal feature, please use a newer version of ArduPlane.
+This branch will not longer be maintained.

 All credit for the MPNG HAL goes to SirAlex

 This fork provides the latest stable version of ArduPlane with SirAlex's HAL patches to support additional boards.